Wrycan/.github/profile/README.md

 Content Engineers helping our customers turn their digital content into a competitive advantage.

 ## Content Engineering
-Services to Bridge Content Production and Product Development
+Services to Bridge Content Production and Product Development.

-## ContentBase CMS Platfor
+## ContentBase CMS Platform
-Middleware Between Editorial and Product Teams
+Middleware Between Editorial and Product Teams.

 <!--